oldnomad/udotool/doc/RATIONALE.md

 environment in which this tool will be used, so I'll need to adapt to its behavior.

-Quirk flag `libinput` quirk seems like a good compromise: we sacrifice some flexibility by refusing to implement 16 digitizer tools, and for that we get correct behavior of `libinput` without writing a custom `udev` rule.
+Quirk flag `libinput` seems like a good compromise: we sacrifice some flexibility by refusing to implement 16 digitizer tools, and for that we get correct behavior of `libinput` without writing a custom `udev` rule.

 ## Why Jim Tcl?